NuSkooler/enigma-bbs/docs/art/general.md

 }
 ```

+#### Module Specific / Multiple Art
-**Form 2**: An entry for a custom module where multiple pieces are declared and used.
+An entry for a custom module where multiple pieces are declared and used.
 The second style usually takes the form of a `config.art` block with two or more entries:
 ```hjson
 {
     nodeMessage: {